My 1950s Christmas Party Dress

 I have so enjoyed wearing the dresses I’ve made from this Butterick retro pattern, but if I make another version I would lengthen the bodice by a couple of inches.
 Right now the bodice hits me a good two inches about the natural waistline, which means you don’t have to wear a corset with it, but it makes you look a little shorter and stops well above the narrowest part of your waist.

 So once I finally finished sewing this “vintage” party dress, I had a plethora of festive occasions to wear it for!
 I first donned this 1950s dress for a Christmas party earlier this week, and the next day I wore it for the photo shoot in a retro-looking kitchen!
-Today the dress was put to use again when I attended a jazz Christmas concert which my dad performed in.

 So my sewing is done for at least a couple days, and I hope you all have a wonderful and blessed Christmas!
 I am so thankful to the Lord for all the things I’ve been able to sew this past year, and I look forward to seeing what sewing projects are in store for the coming year!